AlexanderIbrahim1/kettle/README.md

 This project is still a work-in-progress, and the API is subject to further changes as the project develops.

-## Building
+## Building as the top level project

-This project uses cmake presets for building.
+This project uses CMake presets for building.
 So far it has only been built and tested on Ubuntu 23.04.

-To build examples and unit tests (requires `FetchContent`-related functions to work with cmake):
+To build examples and unit tests as the top-level project (requires `FetchContent`-related functions to work with CMake):
 ```sh
 cmake --preset=dev
 cmake --build --preset=dev